LimoLiner Review: A luxury bus from Boston to NYC that is convenient and fun to take into the city.

 Living in the Boston suburbs, we have a lot of options for traveling between Boston and NYC.
 You can fly, take the train, drive, or take a bus.
 We’ve tried all of them, but hadn’t found the perfect solution until now.
-Driving is tedious, and taking the train or flying can be really expensive.
-For this recent NYC family trip, we took the LimoLiner bus from Boston to NYC, and loved our experience.
+Driving is tedious, and taking the train or flying can be really expensive, especially when you factor in parking.
+For our recent NYC family trip, we took the LimoLiner bus from Boston to NYC, and loved our experience.

 The food on board the LimoLiner bus was actually really good.
-On the bus from Boston to NYC, the hot meal was potstickers with rice, and on the return, we had BBQ chicken quesadillas.
+On the Boston to NYC bus, the hot meal was potstickers with rice, and on the NYC to Boston bus, we had BBQ chicken quesadillas.
 The kids also enjoyed the meals.
 On evening trips, a glass of wine is also offered to passengers over 21.

 Overall, the LimoLiner is extremely convenient, and the price is better than taking the train or flying.
 With the additions of complimentary meals, beverages, and snacks, it’s an even better deal.
 You can learn more about the LimoLiner on their website.